Form design: from zero to hero all in one blog post

 Here’s one accessible way to let users upload multiple files.

-If you enjoyed this, you’ll probably love my book, Form Design Patterns published by Smashing Magazine.
+If you like this, you’ll probably like my Form Design Mastery 6 Week Challenge.